Joe-Nathanl/Creating-configuring-and-Troubleshooting-a-Network/README.md

-# Creating-configuring-and-Troubleshooting-a-Network
+## Overview

-This repository contains hands-on networking labs I completed to build practical experience with networking concepts and real-world scenarios.
+This repository contains hands-on networking labs completed using Cisco Packet Tracer to simulate real-world network environments.

+Each lab focuses on building, configuring, and troubleshooting networks to develop practical experience in networking fundamentals.

 ## Skills Demonstrated

 - TCP/IP and subnetting
 - VLAN configuration and segmentation
-- Inter-VLAN routing
+- Inter-VLAN routing (router-on-a-stick)
-- DHCP configuration
+- DHCP configuration and automation
-- Network troubleshooting
+- Network troubleshooting and diagnostics

-Building a network, configuring the network to perform certain tasks, breaking the same network in various ways, only to come back and fix it.
+## Key Focus

+These labs simulate real-world networking tasks, including configuring network devices, isolating issues, and resolving connectivity problems using a structured troubleshooting approach.

+## Tools Used

+- Cisco Packet Tracer
+- Command Line Interface (CLI)
+- Ping and Traceroute utilities